YBJazzer/GEBADR/README.md

 ###Changeset Tags

-The changeset tags should contain the following information:
+The changeset tags should contain the following information:<br />

-Comment: "City: Street1 or Place1, Street2/Place2, ..."; e.g. "Bern: Ostring, Papiermühlestrasse, Pappelweg"
+Comment: "City: Street1 or Place1, Street2/Place2, ..."; e.g. "Bern: Ostring, Papiermühlestrasse, Pappelweg"<br />
 Source: "Gebäudeadressen des Kantons Bern © Amt für Geoinformation des Kantons Bern"

 ###Step by step instructions (English)

 This instruction describes the edit of GEBADR data with Python 3 and Microsoft Excel spreadsheet.
 MS Excel will save .csv files with ";" as delimiter in German versions.
 The import plug-in OpenData will also use ";" as delimiter.
-Keep this in mind (and correct it in the scripts) when using another spreadsheet (e.g. Appache OpenOffice Calc).
+Keep this in mind (and correct it in the scripts) when using another spreadsheet (e.g. Appache OpenOffice Calc).<br />
-You need: Python 3 (to run the scripts with IDLE), a text editor (e.g. Notepad++) and a spreadsheet (e.g. Microsoft Excel).
+You need: Python 3 (to run the scripts with IDLE), a text editor (e.g. Notepad++) and a spreadsheet (e.g. Microsoft Excel).<br />
 A video tutorial is available [here] (https://www.youtube.com/watch?v=pieUZrhfOdc&feature=youtu.be).

 1. Download and unzip GEBADR.zip file.